About me

 HOW TO GET IN TOUCH:

-Contact me by email or phone for more details or to arrange a short, half-price introductory session.
-This is where we can discuss whether counselling with me is right for you.
-If you can't make the times listed on here, let me know and we can arrange another time.
+Contact me by email or phone for more details, or to schedule a free introductory chat.
+This is a chance to discuss whether counselling with me feels like the right fit for you.

 Training, qualifications & experience